docsteveharris/paper-spotepi/write/4_methods.md

 From the physiology measurements at ward assessment, the ICNARC physiology score, the NHS National Early Warning Score (NEWS) and the Sequential Organ Failure Assessment (SOFA) score were calculated with missing values given zero weights as recommended.[@Anonymous:2012un; @Harrison:2007jt; @Vincent:1996vs] The NEWS score can be used to define three risk classes (Low, Medium, and High) designed to trigger an escalating clinical response.

-Prompt admission to critical care was defined as one occuring within four hours of ward assessment.[@Anonymous:2013up]
+Prompt admission to critical care was defined as one occurring within four hours of ward assessment.[@Anonymous:2013up]

 The indicator of critical care unit occupancy was the difference between the maximum number of beds reported to ICNARC, and the number of actively treated patients occupying those beds at the time the ward patient was assessed.
 Bed pressure (occupancy) was defined as being high (zero or fewer beds available), medium (one or two beds available), or low (three or more beds available).